Persian language in the Indian subcontinent: Loanwords

 As the initial contact points of Persianate rule, administration and urban life provided the earliest types of loans in the Indo-Aryan languages.
 In this initial period, Persian words were often borrowed out of necessity, to describe newly-introduced foreign objects and concepts.
 Eventually however, Persian loans began to permeate the Indic languages on a broader level.
 Kuczkiewicz-Fraś identifies poets and Sufis as highly conducive to this process; these groups knew both Persian and local languages, facilitating contact between them and dispersing the same into their followers.
 The prestige status that Persian later attained under the Mughals resulted in Persian vocabulary being integrated more consciously (rather than out of necessity) into the Indo-Aryan languages.

 Today, Persian loans are found in almost all spheres of usage, and nouns make up the largest portion of them.
 Many are used commonly in everyday speech.
 They often have an altered pronunciation when compared to modern Iranian Persian; this is partly because the Indic languages took in the older pronunciations of Classical Persian used by Persian speakers in the subcontinent (see #Contemporary section on the nature of this Indian Persian).
 Nativisation is also responsible for the differences in pronunciation, and is determined by the particular recipient language.
-One nativisation common to many languages is the elongation of the haa-e-mukhtafi in Persian to ā.
-Hence Classical Persian tāzah (fresh) became tāzā, āinah (mirror) became āinā (in modern Iranian Persian, these are tāzeh and āineh respectively).
+One nativisation common to many languages is the elongation of the hā-yi muxtafī in Persian to ā.
+Hence Classical Persian tāza(h) (fresh) became tāzā, āina(h) (mirror) became āinā (in modern Iranian Persian, these are tāzeh and āineh respectively).
 Nativisation has also resulted in phonological changes (see #Phonology below).
-Outside of these differences, some loans may still appear strange to modern Persian either due to semantic shift or because the inherited word is now archaic in Persian.
+Outside of these differences, some loans may still appear strange to modern (especially Iranian) Persian either due to semantic shift or because the inherited word is now archaic in Persian.

-A categorised list of Persian vocabulary found in the Indic languages is provided below, and is far from exhaustive:
+A categorised list of Persian vocabulary (some of them, itself borrowed from Arabic, unless stated otherwise) found in the Indic languages is provided below, and is far from exhaustive: